WaleedAlzamil80/Optimization-Image-Classifiers/Milestone_1/README.md

 where x ∈ Rn is the decision variable, f : Rn → R is the objective function.

 ## Test Functions

-We used test functions from the SFU optimization test function library, including the Eggholder function, Trid function, Matyas function, Three-Hump Camel function, Michalewicz function, and Styblinski-Tang function.
-These test functions represent different types of objective functions, including those with many local minima, bowl-shaped functions, plate-shaped functions, Valley-Shaped, Valley-Shaped, and other shapes.
+We used various test functions from the [SFU optimization test function library](https://www.sfu.ca/~ssurjano/optimization.html), including the Eggholder function, Trid function, Matyas function, Three-Hump Camel function, Michalewicz function, and Styblinski-Tang function.
+These test functions represent different types of objective functions, involving those with many local minima, bowl-shaped functions, plate-shaped functions, Valley-Shaped, and other shapes.
 Additionally, we tested each algorithm on each function in a range of search spaces with different dimensions.

 ## How to Use